Macular degeneration drug - Lucentis

 Currently, Lucentis is not licensed in the UK but is being used by a number of medical practitioners in private practice.

-has suffered a stroke whilst taking Lucentis please contact a member of our Product Liability team for initial free advice.
+If you or someone you know has suffered a stroke whilst taking Lucentis please contact a member of our Product Liability team for initial free advice.
 It may be that a number of people have been affected by this drug in which case our specialist Group Action team will be able to advise you.